roderick-bishop11/databases/README.md

-# databases
+# Databases Repo

-Need more exposure to DB's so putting all the learning here
+Using this repo to catalog all the smaller projects that I've been working on relating to DBs.